scolab-dot-eu/pygdaltools/README.md

 # pygdaltools

 Python library providing wrappers for the most common Gdal/OGR command line tools.
-Currently, ogr2ogr, ogrinfo and gdalinfo are supported.
+Currently, ogr2ogr, ogrinfo, gdalinfo and gdalsrsinfo are supported.
 Note that this library requires GDAL/OGR tools to be installed in the system.

 ## Installation